Said Gutseriev

-Said Gutseriev (born April 18, 1988, Moscow) is a Russian-British businessperson.
-He is the son of Russian oligarch Mikhail Gutseriev, Since 2018 has been included by Forbes into the list of wealthiest businessmen in the world.
+Said Mikhailovich Gutseriev (born 18 April 1988 in Moscow) is a Russian-British businessperson of Ingush descent.
+He is the son of Russian oligarch Mikhail Gutseriev.
+Since 2018, he has been included by Forbes into the list of wealthiest businessmen in the world.
 In 2021 his fortune has been estimated at $1.7 billion.

 In 2016, he held a wedding that reportedly cost $1 billion.
 The Pandora Papers leaks revealed that Gutseriev owns a £40m London office block through an offshore company.

 Early life and education

-Said Gutseriev was born on April 18, 1988 in Moscow.
+Said Gutseriev was born on 18 April 1988 in Moscow.
 From the age of 8, he was trained and educated in the UK.

 After graduation, he continued his education at University of Oxford, where he received Master's Degree in Geology.
 Then he enrolled at the University of Plymouth, where he was awarded an MA degree in Management of Oil and Gas Business.

 Gutseriev has British citizenship.
-Lives in London.
+He lives in London.